 UMass Amherst seeks to admit students who will contribute fully to campus life, inside and outside the classroom.
 Therefore, all non-native speakers of English must demonstrate English language proficiency.
-The following are ways in which you can satisfy the English language proficiency requirement:
+Learn more about the various ways to satisfy this requirement.

 Home-schooled applicants are required to submit all of the application materials required for first-year applicants, including a personal statement, and a transcript.
 It is understood that the transcript of a home-schooled student may differ from that of a traditional high school student.
 Regardless of the format, a transcript should include all 9th to 12th grade courses (including those in progress) and the timeframe of each course (academic year and semester).
 In addition, an assessment of performance (a letter grade, percentage, narrative assessment, etc.) is needed.
 Occasionally, applicants are asked to submit additional information describing the curriculum and/or texts used.

 Home-schooled applicants, who are in an approved curriculum, are not required to submit a standardized test score.
 Learn more about our test-optional policy.